Daughters of Carl Levin christen US warship bearing his name

-BATH, Maine (AP) — The future USS Carl M. Levin was christened Saturday by the Michigan senator’s daughters, who simultaneously smashed bottles of Champagne against the warship’s bow at Bath Iron Works.
+BATH, Maine (AP) — The future USS Carl M. Levin was christened Saturday by the Michigan senator’s daughters, who simultaneously smashed bottles of sparkling wine against the warship’s bow at Bath Iron Works.

 Daughters Erica Levin, Laura Levin and Kate Levin Markel honored their late father, the longtime Armed Services Committee chairman, who died at 87 on July 29 after battling cancer.

-Note: This story has been corrected to show sparkling wine, not Champagne, was used in the ceremony.